* Foot Locker jumps on better-than-expected comp sales

 The S&P energy index gained 1.2 percent as oil prices bounced back from a 6 percent plunge the previous day.

 Worries about slowing global growth and peaking corporate earnings have sapped risk appetite in recent months, throwing into doubt the longevity of the decade-old bull run for stocks.

 The Nasdaq closed at its lowest level in over seven months on Tuesday, while the S&P 500 and the blue-chip Dow erased all their gains for the year.

 The Philadelphia SE semiconductor index, which has underperformed the S&P 500 for the year, rose 0.8 percent.
 Advanced Micro Devices Inc and Nvidia Corp rose 1.2 percent each and Micron Technology Inc was up 2.0 percent.

 Latest economic data showed new orders for key U.S.-made capital goods were unexpectedly unchanged in October and shipments rebounded modestly, which could temper expectations of an acceleration in business spending on equipment early in the fourth quarter.

-Advancing issues outnumbered decliners for a 4.25-to-1 ratio on the NYSE and a 3.39-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 3.74-to-1 ratio on the NYSE.
+Advancing issues outnumbered decliners by a 2.62-to-1 ratio on the Nasdaq.

-The S&P index recorded four new 52-week highs and two new lows, while the Nasdaq recorded seven new highs and 48 new lows.
-(Reporting by Medha Singh in Bengaluru; Editing by Anil D'Silva and Shounak Dasgupta)
+The S&P index recorded one new 52-week highs and two new lows, while the Nasdaq recorded four new highs and 38 new lows.
+(Reporting by Medha Singh in Bengaluru; Editing by Anil D'Silva)